 - Fluency (the flow and rhythm of speech)

 - Voice (quality of voice)

 How many people have SLCN?

-It is estimated that 10% of children and young people have some form of speech, language and communication need (SLCN) - that equates to 2-3 in every classroom.
+It is estimated that 10 per cent of children and young people have some form of speech, language and communication need (SLCN) - that equates to 2-3 in every classroom.

 Why does it matter?

 SLCN are often an 'invisible disability', resulting in children and young people being misunderstood by those around them.
 In the long-term, research has linked SLCN to poorer employment prospects, lower educational attainment and mental health difficulties.
 It is therefore essential that children and young people have access to the specialist support and resources needed, so that they can reach their full potential now and in the future.

 These videos explain what SLCN are like from the perspective of children and young people:

 Study Speech and Language Therapy